In a world of eblasts and Facebook invites, sometimes the best way to market your business is through traditional snail mail.

-2. What do you get when you cross a unicycle driving one-man band with a polka dot hat and an octopus?
-I’m actually not quite sure, but this quirky design shows that embracing weirdness in design can be a good way to stand out.
+2. What do you get when you cross a unicycle-driving one-man band with a polka dot hat and an octopus?
+I’m actually not quite sure, but this quirky design shows embracing weirdness in design can be a good way to stand out.

-3. This captivating, up-close photo, with its simple use of colors and clean lines, definitely has an impact.
+3. This captivating photo, with its simple use of colors and clean lines, definitely has an impact.

 5. This landscaping company took the message about their fall foliage removal service and combined it with a quality graphics mix that results in a balanced, informative postcard.